 Construction all risk insurance policy is taken by building contractors or developers to cover against the loss or damage caused to the property at their construction site.
-This policy also covers for the contractor’s liability for third-party claims arising from the construction activities.
-There are various clauses present in the policy document of the construction all risk insurance policy.
-Some of the clauses are mentioned below:
+This policy also covers the contractor’s liability for third-party claims arising from the construction activities.
+There are various clauses present in the policy document of the construction all-risk insurance policy.
+Some of the clauses under construction all risk insurance are mentioned below:

 72 hours occurrence clause:

-In this clause, the loss or damage caused to the Insured property during any one period of 72 consecutive hours, is considered as a single event.
-The loss or the damage can be caused by a storm, tempest, flood or earthquake.
+In this clause, the loss or damage caused to the Insured property during any one period of 72 consecutive hours, considers a single event.
+The cause for loss or damage can be a storm, tempest, flood, or earthquake.
 However, there should not be any overlapping in any two or more such 72 hours periods occurring over a more extended period.

 Basis of loss settlement clause:

 According to this clause, the basis of loss settlement will be: